 Strategy 3: Turn Your Employees Into Advocates

 There’s one more big fan base that most businesses often overlook when it comes to social marketing assets – their own employees.
-Nearly every employee uses some form of social media; many are as socially active as any ardent fan or follower.
+Nearly every employee uses some form of social media; many of them are as socially active as any ardent fan or follower.
 Employees are the owners of their personal social media channels, so their collective reach is much greater than the company pages alone.
-Even more important, the endorsement from of an employee is more trustworthy than from a company’s CEO.
+Even more important, the endorsement from an employee is more trustworthy than from a company’s CEO.

 While it might seem strange to call employees “fans,” they are exactly that: engaged stakeholders with valuable opinions.
 Their livelihoods and even their identities are linked to the business; happy employees frequently view their employment as a badge of honor.
 As a social marketer, your goal is to connect with these loyal teammates: they want the company to succeed and will likely be happy to share social posts, or perhaps even assist you with social content creation.

 The Multiplier Effect

 That’s a sizable audience, and with minimal overlap with the company’s online presence, you can see how enlisting employees for social outreach is a powerful amplifying strategy:

 Number of employees x Average number of Facebook friends = ________ net new impressions